SPIRE instrument and calibration web pages

 - Sparse observations of significantly extended sources:

-- the absolute uncertainty in intensity for a reasonably bright, fully extended object, observed in the central detectors is, in theory, ±1%, with the following contributions: (i) the systematic uncertainty in telescope model of 0.06%; (ii) the statistical repeatability estimated at ±1% and (iii) an additive continuum offset of 3.4x10-20 W/m2/Hz/sr for SLW and 1.1x10-19 W/m2/Hz/sr for SSW.
+- The conservative absolute uncertainty in intensity for a reasonably bright, fully extended object, observed in the central detectors is of the order of 4%, with the following contributions: (i) the systematic uncertainty in telescope model of 0.06%; (ii) the statistical repeatability estimated at ▒1% (iii) an additive continuum offset of 3.4x10-20 W/m2/Hz/sr for SLW and 1.1x10-19 W/m2/Hz/sr for SSW and (iv) far-field feedhorn efficiency correction of the order of 3%.

-- In practice, truly extended sources tend to be faint and the uncertainty is therefore dominated by the additive offsets.
-When the source extent is larger than the main beam size, but not fully extended, or if there is structure inside the beam, then the uncertainties are dominated by the source-beam coupling (see Wu et al. 2013 ) and are significantly greater than 1%.
+- When the source extent is larger than the main beam size, but not fully extended, or if there is structure inside the beam, then the uncertainties are dominated by the source-beam coupling ( see Wu et al. 2013 ) and are greater than ▒4%.

 - Uranus model used for the SPIRE FTS point-source flux calibration:

-- The ESA4 model, used from HIPE v10 onwards, is available here.
+- The ESA4 model, used from HIPE v10 onwards, is available here (v4 file).

-- User contributed scripts: Users are welcome to submit scripts and software that they believe could be of general interest to the community to the Herschel http://herschel.esac.esa.int/esupport/Helpdesk.
+- Users are welcome to submit scripts and software that they believe could be of general interest to the community to the Herschel helpdesk.

 Contact the Helpdesk